gmounie/pthcheck/README.md

 ## spatch output with debug
 Spatch matches two rules
 1. the unlock is missing in the function
-2. the function use two times the same lock
+2. the function uses two times the same lock

 ```
 ...